 Auto-scheme (allowing the game to automatically spend skill points at level-up).
 While it grants some gameplay challenge, it wastes many skill-points on Dump Stats like Health and Fatigue boosts.
 Pre-made characters use this by default, but fortunately, you can turn this off anytime.

 The way your followers may negatively react to whom you choose to attack.
-While it's not a bad idea in principle, this mechanic has a very nasty habit of firing off in the most bizarre of situations, like with the Stillwater Giant, or with a man who literally just asked you to assassinate the king of Caladon.
-There are also a handful of situations where you'll choose to attack an already hostile creature before they had a chance to see you.
+While it's not a bad idea in principle, this mechanic has a very nasty habit of firing off in the most bizarre of situations, like with the Stillwater Giant, or with a man who literally just asked you to assassinate the king of Caladon, or when you choose to attack an already hostile creature before they had a chance to see you.

 As noted in Demonic Spiders above, anything with the potential for fire damage is immediately at least twice as dangerous as any other form of enemy.
 Fire damages equipment, most things are not resistant to it, and the enemies that tend to use it are also usually much tougher than other enemies.
 Fortunately, if you get your hands on something with fire damage, like the pyrotechnic axe, it's just as broken in your hands.